 Once your wallet has funds, you can send from it.
 To do this, go to the Send screen and enter the destination address, the label and the amount:

+Note that you can use an address from this wallet (send to yourself) using the drop-down arrow on the right in the address field.
 You can then click ‘Create Transaction’.
 This will open up the transaction editor with your new transaction, where you can inspect the inputs and outputs.
 For now though, we are going to practice signing with the Coldcard.